CharSB/IA-COMPSCI-23/README.md

 </br></br>
 The project utilises Microsoft Azure's facial recognition API, to do the facial recognition.
 Utilising many different coding techiques such as file management, abstraction & GUI.
+</br></br>
+The final application is under the FULLY-FUNTIONAL branch, in the test.py document